bhoffman0/CSAwesome2/_sources/Unit3-If-Statements/topic-3-4-else-ifs.rst

    <a href="https://firewalledreplit.com/@BerylHoffman/Adventure#Main.java" target="_blank" style="text-decoration:underline">repl link</a>

-We encourage you to work in pairs for this challenge which is on repl.it (you will need an account there if you want to save your version).
+We encourage you to work in pairs for this challenge which is on replit.com (you will need an account there if you want to save your version).

 One of the first games coded for early computers in the 1970s was called |Colossal Cave Adventure|.
 It was a text-based interactive fiction game where you had to make your way through an elaborate cave.
 The program only understood one word or phrase commands like north, south, enter, take, etc. You can try |playing adventure| recreated online following some of the commands in this |walkthrough|.
 Part of the challenge is finding the commands that the code will understand.